 Physiotherapy Techniques and Approaches to Patient Treatment

-Physiotherapy was thought to have originated in the 19th century, first discovered and documented by Per Henrick Ling.
-The high focus was placed on massage, manual muscle manipulation and exercise.
+Physiotherapy is thought to have originated in the 19th century, first discovered and documented by Per Henrick Ling.
+Its focus was on massage, manual muscle manipulation, and exercise.
+Since then, it has developed to embrace many physiotherapy treatments, techniques, and approaches, such as electrotherapy, all used to prevent or recover patients affected by illness, injury, or disability.

 Three traditional techniques used by physiotherapists: